szmizorsz/moonwolf-poc/README.md

 - Pausable: critical functions can be paused by the admin

 There is only a few functions at the moment:
-- Mint new tokens with a given amount (fractions for the generated token)
+- mint: mint new tokens with a given amount (fractions for the generated token)
-- set a URI for a token
+- setTokenUri: set a URI (ipfs cid in our case) for a token
-- get the URI of a token
+- tokenUri: get the URI of a token
-- pause the contract
+- pause: pause the contract's write functions: mint, setTokenUri

 More about upgradable contracts:
 [https://docs.openzeppelin.com/upgrades-plugins/1.x/](https://docs.openzeppelin.com/upgrades-plugins/1.x/)